changecourse/lockbox-extension/docs/metrics.md

 	- How often? (number of credentials saved per user per time interval)
 - Do people create their own passwords or use Lockbox to generate them?
 	- Ratio: (Number of times the PW generator is used when storing an item) / (number of credentials stored)
-- When using the pw generator, do people create purely random passwords or customize them with their own input?
+- When using the pw generator, do people create purely random passwords or customize them with their own input? (if this is going to be in the final design)
 - Do people use the passwords they store on Lockbox?
+	- How many times (per some unit of time) do stored credentials get filled?
-	- How many times (per some unit of time) are stored credentials accessed?
+	- How many times (per some unit of time) do stored credentials get copied?
 - How many times do users click to reveal a password?
 - Do people continue to use Lockbox after first use?
 	- Out of those who install, how many use it more than once?
 - Where are the drop-off points in the user flow?
 	- Do the majority of people make it all the way through the setup process?
 	- Once initially setup, do people continue to add credentials?
 - Do people sync their passwords between Firefox instances?
 	- How does syncing affect engagement?

 ## Collection